anakarinarm/anakarinarm.github.io/content/authors/admin/_index.md

 bio: I am a physical oceangrapher interested in the interactions between flow and topography.
 interests:
 - Stratified flow over topography and associated mixing processes.
+- Flow dynamics and transport induced by submarine canyons.
 - Analytical, numerical and physical modelling of geophysical fluids.

 education: